core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The peer MUST store Latest Master Secret and Latest Master Salt in volatile memory, thus making them available to OSCORE message processing and possible key update procedures.

-Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution before performing an exchange of OSCORE-protected application data with another peer, unless:
+Following a state loss (e.g., due to a reboot occurred in an unprepared way), a device MUST complete a successful KUDOS execution before performing an exchange of OSCORE-protected application data with another peer, unless:

 * The device is CAPABLE and implements a functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}; or

-* The device is exchanging OSCORE-protected data within a KUDOS messages, as described in {{ssec-message-handling}}.
-In such case, the plain CoAP message composed before OSCORE protection of the KUDOS message can include an application payload, if admitted.
+* The device is exchanging OSCORE-protected data within a KUDOS message, as described in {{ssec-message-handling}}.
+In such a case, the plain CoAP message composed before OSCORE protection can include an application payload, if admitted.

 ### Selection of KUDOS Mode {#no-fs-signaling}

 The following refers to CTX\_BOOTSTRAP as to the OSCORE Security Context where the OSCORE Master Secret is the Bootstrap Master Secret and the Master Salt is the Bootstrap Master Salt {{key-material-handling}}.

 During a KUDOS execution, the two peers agree on whether to perform the key update procedure in FS mode or no-FS mode, by leveraging the "No Forward Secrecy" bit, 'p', in the 'x' byte of the OSCORE Option value of the KUDOS messages (see {{ssec-oscore-option-extensions}}).

 The 'p' bit practically determines what OSCORE Security Context CTX\_IN to use as input to updateCtx() during the KUDOS execution, consistently with the indicated mode.
+That is:

 * If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers CTX\_IN to be CTX\_OLD, i.e., the current OSCORE Security Context shared with the other peer as is.
 In particular, CTX\_OLD includes Latest Master Secret as OSCORE Master Secret and Latest Master Salt as OSCORE Master Salt.

 * If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers CTX\_IN to be CTX\_BOOTSTRAP.
-Thus, every execution of KUDOS in no-FS mode between these two peers considers the same CTX\_BOOTSTRAP, i.e., the same CTX\_IN, as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.
+Thus, every execution of KUDOS in no-FS mode between these two peers considers the same CTX\_BOOTSTRAP, i.e., the same CTX\_IN as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

-  Note that, in the state machine described in section {#ssec-state-machine}, updateCtx() will take CTX\_BOOTSTRAP as input when creating every OSCORE Security Context for protecting or unprotecting a KUDOS message where the 'p' bit is set to 1.
+  In particular, updateCtx() will take CTX\_BOOTSTRAP as input when creating every OSCORE Security Context for protecting or unprotecting a KUDOS message where the 'p' bit is set to 1.

-  If at least one KUDOS message in a successful KUDOS execution had the 'p' bit set to 1, that KUDOS execution is considered to have been run in the no-FS mode.
+  If at least one KUDOS message in a successful KUDOS execution had the 'p' bit set to 1, then that KUDOS execution was run in no-FS mode.

-  When a peer moves to the **Pre-IDLE** stage after having succesfully completed a KUDOS execution in the no-FS mode, then the peer MUST additionally perform the following as first step of the **Pre-IDLE** stage:
+  When a peer moves to the **Pre-IDLE** stage after having succesfully completed a KUDOS execution in no-FS mode, then the peer MUST additionally perform the following Step A before Step 1 in {{ssec-state-machine-pre-idle}}:

-   0. Delete CTX\_BOOTSTRAP
+   A. Delete CTX\_BOOTSTRAP.

-A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.
+A peer determines to run KUDOS either in FS mode or in no-FS mode with another peer as follows.

 * If a peer A is a non-CAPABLE device, it MUST run KUDOS only in no-FS mode.
 That is, when sending a KUDOS message, it MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value.
-Note that, if peer A lacks a Bootstrap Master Secret and Bootstrap Master Salt to use with the other peer B, it can still run KUDOS in FS mode according to what is defined in {{non-capable-fs-mode}}.
+Note that, if the peer A lacks a Bootstrap Master Secret and Bootstrap Master Salt to use with the other peer B, it can still run KUDOS in FS mode according to what is defined in {{non-capable-fs-mode}}.

 * If a peer A is a CAPABLE device, it SHOULD run KUDOS only in FS mode.
 That is, when sending a KUDOS message, it SHOULD set to 0 the 'p' bit of the 'x' byte in the OSCORE Option value.
 An exception applies in the following cases.

   * The peer A is running KUDOS with another peer B, which A has learned to be a non-CAPABLE device (and hence not able to run KUDOS in FS mode).

      Note that, if the peer A is a CAPABLE device, it is able to store such information about the other peer B on disk and it MUST do so.
 From then on, the peer A will perform every execution of KUDOS with the peer B in no-FS mode, including after a possible reboot.

-   * The peer A is running KUDOS with another peer B without knowing its capabilities, and A receives a KUDOS message where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.
+  * While the peer A is running KUDOS with another peer B without knowing its capabilities, the peer A receives a KUDOS message where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1.

 * If a peer A is a CAPABLE device and has learned that another peer B is also a CAPABLE device (and hence able to run KUDOS in FS mode), then the peer A MUST NOT run KUDOS with the peer B in no-FS mode.
-If the peer A receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1, then the peer A MUST ignore the message for the sake of KUDOS processing, but process it as a CoAP message.
+If the peer A receives a KUDOS message from the peer B where the 'p' bit of the 'x' byte in the OSCORE Option value is set to 1, then the peer A MUST ignore the message for the sake of KUDOS processing, but processes it as a CoAP message.

   Note that, if the peer A is a CAPABLE device, it is able to remember that the peer B is also a CAPABLE device and thus to store such information on disk, which it MUST do.
 This ensures that the peer A will perform every execution of KUDOS with the peer B in FS mode.
-In turn, this prevents a possible downgrading attack, aimed at making A believe that B is a non-CAPABLE device, and thus to run KUDOS in no-FS mode although the FS mode can actually be used by both peers.
+This also prevents a possible downgrading attack aimed at making A believe that B is a non-CAPABLE device, hence at making A run KUDOS in no-FS mode although the FS mode can actually be used by both peers.

 ### Non-CAPABLE Devices Operating in FS Mode {#non-capable-fs-mode}

-Devices may not be pre-provisioned with Bootstrap material, for instance due to storage limitations of persistent memory or to fulfil particular use cases.
-Bootstrap material means specifically the Bootstrap Master Secret and Bootstrap Master Salt, and Latest material means the Latest Master Secret and Latest Master Salt as defined in {{key-material-handling}}.
+Devices may not be pre-provisioned with Bootstrap material, for instance due to storage limitations of their persistent memory or to fulfill particular use cases.
+Bootstrap material specifically consists in the Bootstrap Master Secret and Bootstrap Master Salt, while Latest material specifically consists in the Latest Master Secret and Latest Master Salt as defined in {{key-material-handling}}.

 Normally, a non-CAPABLE device always uses KUDOS in no-FS mode.
 An exception is possible, if the Bootstrap material is dynamically installed at that device through an in-band process between that device and the peer device.
 In such a case, it is possible for that device to run KUDOS in FS mode with the peer device.

 Note that, under the assumption that peer A does not have any Bootstrap material with another peer B, peer A cannot use the no-FS mode with peer B, even though peer A is a non-CAPABLE device.
 Thus, allowing peer A to use KUDOS in FS mode ensures that peer A can perform a key update using KUDOS at all.

-The following describes how a non-CAPABLE device in the situation outlined above, namely peer A, runs KUDOS in FS mode with another peer B:
+In the situation outlined above, the following describes how a non-CAPABLE device, namely peer A, runs KUDOS in FS mode with another peer B:

 * Peer A is not provisioned with Bootstrap material associated with peer B at the time of manufacturing or commissioning.

-* Peer A establishes OSCORE keying material associated with peer B through an in-band procedure run with peer B. Then, peer A considers that keying material as the Latest material with peer B, and stores it only in volatile memory.
+* Peer A establishes OSCORE keying material associated with peer B through an in-band procedure run with peer B. Then, peer A considers that keying material as the Latest material with peer B and stores it only in volatile memory.

   An example of such an in-band procedure is the EDHOC and OSCORE profile of ACE {{I-D.ietf-ace-edhoc-oscore-profile}}, according to which the two peers run the EDHOC protocol {{RFC9528}} for establishing an OSCORE Security Context to associate with access rights.
 This in-band procedure may occur multiple times over the device's lifetime.

 * Peer A runs KUDOS in FS mode with peer B, thereby achieving forward secrecy for subsequent key update epochs, as long as the OSCORE keying material was originally established with forward secrecy.
 Peer A stores each newly derived Security Context in volatile memory.